Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## Hardware

-Here is the hardward setup.
+Here is the hardware setup.
 The focus block, on which the camera rests, is a block from a Nikon Optiphot or Labophot microscope.
 It was sawn out of the microscope by Doc.Al of the http://www.photomacrography.net/ forum.
 He also drilled holes in it, which have allowed me to fasten it to the board.
 The board is a piece of discarded kitchen worktop.

 <img src="images/IMG_5249.JPG" alt="image"/>